arduinovc/hackintosh-z50/README.md

 Improve HDMI support
 Improve ALPS Touchpad support
 Try to upgrade Monterey to Ventura or Sonoma : works (but need OpenCore Legacy Patcher)

+## About Boot Shime
+I added boot shime.
+It can be disable by turning "AudioSupport" OFF in config.plist (section UEFI/Audio).

 ## Credit